stephengold/stephengold.github.io/index.markdown

 Maven coordinates consist of three parts: a group ID, an artifact ID, and a version string.
-Given the coordinates of a library, software build tools automatically download the corresponding artifacts.
+Given the coordinates of a library, software build tools automatically download the corresponding artifacts from the repositories that hold them.

 ## [Stephen's open-source software projects at GitHub](https://github.com/stephengold?tab=repositories)